“… lively particularities rather than limp generalisations…” Gramophone

 - BBC Radio 3 lunchtime concerts at LSO St Luke’s, including a series by Nicola Benedetti

-Joanna Wyld was invited to make a Southbank Centre video introducing the music featured in ‘An Evening with Danielle de Niese’ at the QEH, for which Joanna also wrote the programme notes.
+Joanna Wyld was also invited to make a Southbank Centre video introducing the music featured in ‘An Evening with Danielle de Niese’ at the QEH, for which Joanna also wrote the programme notes.

 Joanna wrote the libretto for Robert Hugill’s chamber opera, The Gardeners which was premiered at Conway Hall on 18 June 2019 and was performed again on 9 September 2019 at the Garden Museum.
 Conductor Will Vann described The Gardeners as “contemporary, relevant and hard-hitting, with a superb libretto by Joanna Wyld.
 The scoring is innovative, dynamic and flexible.
 This is an excellent new work that I hope will enter the modern opera repertory and receive many more performances.”